At a Glance

 The hotels offers 46 rooms and suites in the main palace as well as in the annex stable building and smaller garden building.
 All three offer beautifully decorated rooms with rich fabrics and antique furniture, save one Suite 401.

-Within the main building you will find four distinct floors, each with its own particular style: the "noble floor" with marvelous frescoes; the second dedicated to the ex-empress Eugenia widow of Napoleon III and to the roses that were her favorite flower, the third dedicated to the Orient, with Moorish accents and the fourth floor just one junior suite 401 inspired by the American fabulous '50's.
+Within the main building you will find four distinct floors, each with its own particular style: the "noble floor" with marvellous frescoes; the second dedicated to the ex-empress Eugenia widow of Napoleon III and to the roses that were her favourite flower, the third dedicated to the Orient, with Moorish accents and the fourth floor just one junior suite 401 inspired by the American fabulous '50's.

 The Imperial Suite is an homage to the Japanese Emperor Akihito who stayed in Villa Cora in 1982.
 Located on the Noble Floor it encompasses the whole facade of the hotel and claims stunning views.
 With original fresoes by Pietrasanta and Samoggia, a huge red velvet four-poster bed, a second room with blue four-poster bed, Carrara marble bathrooms and a small balcony.